civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 33

-  **(1)** **If** a judge gives notice to the Minister of Justice of Canada and, **if** appropriate, to the attorney general of the province concerned of the judge's election as provided in section 28, 29, 31, **31.1**, 32 or **32.1** to be effective on a future day specified in the notice, being a day on which the judge will be eligible to so elect, the judge **is**, effective on that day, deemed to have elected and given notice **of the election** on that day **under** section 28, 29, 31, **31.1**, 32 or **32.1**, as the case may be.
+  **(1)** If a judge gives notice to the Minister of Justice of Canada and, if appropriate, to the attorney general of the province concerned of the judge's election as provided in section 28, 29, 31, 31.1, 32 or 32.1 to be effective on a future day specified in the notice, being a day on which the judge will be eligible to so elect, the judge is, effective on that day, deemed to have elected and given notice of the election on that day under section 28, 29, 31, 31.1, 32 or 32.1, as the case may be.

 ### Section 220

   **(1)** The portion of paragraph 40(1)(c) of the Act before subparagraph (i) is replaced by the following:

-    a judge of **the Supreme Court of Newfoundland and Labrador resident in Labrador**, the Supreme Court of Yukon, the Supreme Court of the Northwest Territories or the Nunavut Court of Justice who moves to a place of residence in one of the **10** provinces or in another territory during the period of two years
+    a judge of the Supreme Court of Newfoundland and Labrador resident in Labrador, the Supreme Court of Yukon, the Supreme Court of the Northwest Territories or the Nunavut Court of Justice who moves to a place of residence in one of the 10 provinces or in another territory during the period of two years

   **(2)** Paragraph 40(1)(d) of the Act is replaced by the following:

-    a survivor or child, as defined in subsection 47(1), of a judge of **the Supreme Court of Newfoundland and Labrador resident in Labrador**, the Supreme Court of Yukon, the Supreme Court of the Northwest Territories or the Nunavut Court of Justice who dies while holding office as such, **if** the survivor or child lives with the judge at the time of the judge's death and, within two years after the death, moves to a place of residence in one of the **10** provinces or **in** another territory;
+    a survivor or child, as defined in subsection 47(1), of a judge of the Supreme Court of Newfoundland and Labrador resident in Labrador, the Supreme Court of Yukon, the Supreme Court of the Northwest Territories or the Nunavut Court of Justice who dies while holding office as such, if the survivor or child lives with the judge at the time of the judge's death and, within two years after the death, moves to a place of residence in one of the 10 provinces or in another territory;

   **(3)** Subsection 40(1.1) of the Act is replaced by the following:

     **(1.1)** Paragraphs (1)(c) and (d) apply only in respect of

-      a judge who resided in one of the **10** provinces or in another territory at the time of appointment to the Supreme Court of Yukon, the Supreme Court of the Northwest Territories or the Nunavut Court of Justice, as the case may be; **or**
+      a judge who resided in one of the 10 provinces or in another territory at the time of appointment to the Supreme Court of Yukon, the Supreme Court of the Northwest Territories or the Nunavut Court of Justice, as the case may be; or

       a judge of the Supreme Court of Newfoundland and Labrador resident in Labrador who at the time of appointment did not reside there.